holoviz/panel/doc/developer_guide/index.rst

 Install Panel in editable mode
 ------------------------------

-To perform an editable install of Panel, including the dependencies required to run the full unit test suite, run the following:
+To perform an editable install of Panel, including all the dependencies required to run the full unit test suite, run the
+following:

 .. code-block:: sh

     doit develop_install -c pyviz/label/dev -c conda-forge -c bokeh -o build -o tests -o recommended

-The above command installs Panel's dependencies using conda, then performs a pip editable install.
+The above command installs Panel's dependencies using conda, then performs a pip editable install of Panel.

 Developing custom models